ICC sends team to Libya after delegation detained

 A Libyan lawyer said the suspicious documents included letters from Saif al-Islam’s former right-hand man Mohammed Ismail, as well as blank documents signed by the prisoner.

-Reporting by Ali Shuaib and Marie-Louise Gumuchian; Additional reporting by Sara Webb and Chris McCall; Editing by Alessandra Rizzo and David Brunnstrom
+Reporting by Ali Shuaib and Marie-Louise Gumuchian; Additional reporting by Sara Webb; Editing by Alessandra Rizzo